 What Size Controller?

-This means that if you are on the fence with the size of controller you need (your calculations are indicating that you might need to jump to the next size up), you may be OK with the smaller size.
+This means that if you are on the fence with the size of the controller you need (calculations indicating that you could jump one size up), you may be OK with the smaller size.

 You may want to do a theoretical max solar input calculation based upon how many panels could fit on your roof (assuming it's not some crazy wattage that you would never end up putting up there), and initially purchase a solar controller capable of handling this much power.